Barry-owino/GitHubCloneProject/README.md

 This is the description of my repo
-Modification in main branch new line at the bottom.
+Modified the main branch new line at the bottom.